sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * Documentation and stability of implementation for using Sage in Windows
   * difficulty of transferring files between Windows and virtual machine?
-  * people: John Perry, Jane, (Karl-Dieter), Jason, Rob, William
+  * people: John Perry, Jane, (Karl-Dieter), Jason G., Rob, William

  * Sage branded 3-D glasses